-This document will walk through integrating Chord's Looker Vs Shopify differences in data models
+This document will walk through Chord's data model differences for Shopify.

 What are data models?

-Data models are tables that are created by our analytics engineering team in order to present data in a shape that is easy to consume for analytics purposes.
+Data models are tables created by our analytics engineering team to present data in a shape that is easy to consume for analytics purposes.
 Orders facts, product dimensions, and user dimensions are all examples of potential entities (or tables) in a data model.

 Data and Time

 The default timezone in Looker for OMS timestamps is UTC, whereas the OMS UI displays EST.

 Within Looker, we've added additional timezone options for some of our timestamps but not for Order Approved Date.
 Custom time zones can be created with a custom field and can be submitted as a feature request